edwardsmith999/TTCF4LAMMPS/README.md

 		set             atom * vy v_vy
 		set             atom * vz v_vz

-where the first block of commands traslates back a decimal number into its binary representation and selects each single digit, the second block calculates the corresponding reflected dimension (1 inverts sign, 0 leaves unchanged), and the third block updates the positions and momenta.
+where the first block of commands translates back a decimal number into its binary representation and selects each single digit, the second block calculates the corresponding reflected dimension (1 inverts sign, 0 leaves unchanged), and the third block updates the positions and momenta.
 The last two blocks are the equilibrium sampling process and the daughter setup.

 	########### Run equilibrium sampling ###########